jessicarush/python-notes/deployment.md

 ## SSH

 Most of your interactions with the server will be through SSH.
 On Linux and Mac OS, OpenSSH is already installed.
 If you are using a third party virtual server, you'll want to make sure to look into adding your ssh keys so you don't have to enter passwords all the time.
-On Digital Ocean its under settings/security.
+On Digital Ocean it's under settings/security.
 ```
 $ ssh root@165.227.40.207
 ```